TTT-2/ttt-command-to-chat/README.md

 A small addon that makes it easy for server owners to configure chat commands.
 Each defined command registers a chat command and a console command.
 Once executed, chat messages can be printed to the player chat or further commands can be automatically executed.
 Additionally multiple languages, variables, placeholders and colors are supported.

 **Important note:** Make sure to use the right texteditor.
 After editing the json file with the windows text editor, garrys mod is unable to parse the json file.
 Using notepad++ solves this problem.
+[See in this issue!](https://github.com/Facepunch/garrysmod-issues/issues/3869)

 ## Setup